About Orbit (formerly Scout)

 Custom WebViews

-Developers have the option to host web servers as an orbit extension (ports 21000-22000) that can then be pointed to as a web view.
-Due to these servers likely not have verified TLS certificates, the user will have to visit the direct URL, https://ORBIT_IP:PORT/, of the web server first to get around the privacy error described above.
+Extensions can also host web servers as an Orbit extension within the port ranges 21000-22000 that can then be pointed to as a web view, though the user will have to visit the direct URL, https://ORBIT_IP:PORT/

 Note